ria-ee/X-Road-opmonitor/docs/reports_module.md

 - The reports module needs access to the Database Module (see ==> [Database_Module](database_module.md) <==).
 - The reports module needs access to the X-Road Central Server (http, port 80).
-- The reports module needs access to the reports public publishing server (via rsync / scp, port 22).
+- The reports module needs access to the reports public publishing server (via rsync or scp, port 22 (SSH)).
-- The reports module needs access to the SMTP to announce member/subsystem contacts about reports created and published (port 25).
+- The reports module needs access to the SMTP to announce member/subsystem contacts about reports created and published (port 25 (SMTP)).

 ### Incoming